 ⦁ Find the correct draw length and height

-Buying a bow can be a confusing task, there a few bows that look like the newest technology from Apple and a some look like carved wood.
+Buying a bow can be confusing; a few bows look like the newest technology from Apple, and some look like carved wood.
 They have different purposes and usages.
 Let me tell you in short what you need to know and buy.
-If you want a full in-depth guide on this topic you can find it here: Types of bows
+If you want a full in-depth guide on this topic, you can find it here: Types of bows.

-A common myth is that you need to start with a cheap beginner bow and then after time and practice buy a better bow.
-If you continue to do so you will buy 4 types bows throughout your carrier.
-This will result in a much bigger expense than buying one good one from the beginning, but if you choose to do this you need to be 100% sure that archery is something you are interested in and not just a one-time thing.
+A common myth is that you must start with a cheap beginner bow and buy a better one after time and practice.
+If you continue to do so, you will buy four types of bows throughout your career.
+This will result in a much bigger expense than buying one good one from the beginning, but if you choose to do this, you need to be 100% sure that archery is something you are interested in and not just a one-time thing.

 It’s smart to buy an intermediate bow right away.
-It will be much better to use than a fiberglass bow and you will be pleased with the performance of the bow for a longer time.
-After practicing your skills you will probably buy another bow more specialized for your usage.
+It will be much better to use than a fiberglass bow, and you will be pleased with its performance for a longer time.
+After practicing your skills, you will probably buy another more specialized bow.
 Hunting, Competition, etc. But at this point, you will have more experience and can make a better purchase with your new knowledge.

 These are the bows we recommend for beginners trying to learn archery

-We have selected a 3 recurve bows that are perfect for a beginner.
-Starting with the southwest archery spyder.
+We have selected 3 recurve bows that are perfect for a beginner—starting with the southwest archery spyder.
 Wich has the overall best score and is just a fantastic bow.
 It is made by the same company that makes the popular Samick Sage.
-Wich, we will discuss further under this article.
-Still, if the Samick Sage is one of the most popular bows the archery spyder has a slight edge.
-Because of its improved quality, its more polished and is lighter.
+Wich, we will discuss further in this article.
+Still, if the Samick Sage is one of the most popular bows, the archery spyder has a slight edge.
+Because of its improved quality, it’s more polished and is lighter.
 Here are a few pros and cons.

 - Takedown